By Paul Taylor

 2. This growth then develops into the outer root sheath (which forms the inner wall of the follicle).

 3. The outer root sheath then forms both the germinal matrix (which goes on to grow the actual hair shaft) and the bulge (which provides stem cells that migrate down to form the lateral disc and so provide germ cells ready for the next hair growth cycle).

 4. Even during telogen, the dormant phase, the outer root sheath stays attached to the papilla cells that remain (i.e., in preparation for the next hair cycle).

 As you can see, hair follicle growth and hair shaft growth mostly seem to be driven by cells originating from the germinating layer of the epidermis rather than cells from the dermis.

 Look after your skin if you want to look after your hair!

 Instead, they suffer hair loss (androgenetic alopecia).
-A process that, once it starts, tends to relentlessly keep getting worse and worse until, ultimately, there might not be much hair left.
+A process that, once started, tends to relentlessly keep on getting worse and worse until, ultimately, there might not be very much hair left.

 It doesn’t take long for someone to realize that they’re losing more hair than they should.
 And, in time, many other people start noticing it too.

 But how do you know if the amount of hair you’re losing is normal?
 The answer is revealed on page 3.